San Jacinto UMC July 1, 1988 – June 30, 1994

 Indeed, for several months in San Jacinto, we had not seen one cloud in the sky.

-We arrived at the parsonage a couple hours early that first morning, and Nita the current pastor, answered the door, a towel around her head, and said, “You are just too early, come back later,” and closed the door.
+We arrived at the parsonage a couple hours early that first morning, and the current pastor, answered the door, a towel around her head, and said, “You are just too early, come back later,” and closed the door.

 Welcome to town, Pastor Brian.

-We drove around the area, found the church building a mile from the parsonage, eventually met up with Pastor Nita later, and then met Helen Reeder.
+We drove around the area, found the church building a mile from the parsonage, eventually met up with the pastor later, and then met Helen Reeder.
 Helen took us under her wing, like lost chicks from her flock.
 She and her husband Harold had a little cottage behind their place where we stayed off and on for a few weeks until the parsonage was ready.
 The next night was our first time to meet with the SPRC — the local HR team of the church.
 The group met with both Karen and me and the children.
 After they had been speaking with me, Maxine Divine turned to Karen and asked her, “What do you see as your role alongside Brian in his pastorate?”

 Just before she asked this, Grace needed to nurse, so Karen was nursing her under a light blanket as Maxine asked her question.
 Every ounce of people-pleasing had been scoured from Karen during our year at Perseverance Chapel.
 She’d learned what she need not do as the pastor’s wife.
 I was on the payroll, she was not.
 She looked at Maxine and said, “You are looking at them.
 I’m a mom first and these two children are my responsibility alongside caring for Brian.
 If there is something I can be part of, I will.”